 What is a heat pump?

-What is this “Zuba” thing and how is it different than a regular heat pump
+What is this “Zuba” thing and how is it different from a regular heat pump?

 Where can I find more information on the Energy Savings with heat pumps?